 $1000 Auggie Tuition Discounts for Augsburg College Programs

-A $1000 Auggie Tuition Discount is given to all Augsburg students doing a semester or academic year program in the Center for Global Education’s Central America, Cuba, Mexico, and Southern Africa programs and in Augsburg College’s International Partners programs in China, Germany, Finland, and Norway.
+A $1000 Auggie Tuition Discount is given to all Augsburg students doing a semester or academic year program in the Center for Global Education’s Central America, Mexico, and Southern Africa programs and in Augsburg College’s International Partners programs in China, Germany, Finland, and Norway.
 CGE also has additional scholarships you can apply for, see below.

 Center for Global Education (CGE) Scholarships